WENO-OF/WENOEXT/tests/TestInstructions.md

 ** Note: For the WENO scheme at least 2 iterations have to be performed as the WENO
          explicit correction needs the updated field information. **

+### 3. GlobalFvMesh test case

+Test if the mapping of global to local cellID and reverse is correct.
+As this test is done in parallel it is not included in the Catch2 environment but uses FatalError statements to print out error messages